 Design

-To enable interoperability there must be a component that is shared between all users in the same way.
-This component may not be specialized by anyone who is using the international model.
+To enable interoperability there must be a set of information elements that are shared between all users.
+These information elements shall not be specialized by anyone who claims conformance to the international model.

-If someone restricts its meaning and uses that as receiving capability, then he will not process all that someone who is sending.
+If someone restricts the meaning of these information elements and uses them restricted as a receiver, then he will not be able to understand everything the sender is able to send.

-If the shared part is large it will cover a wider set of business requirements that parties may want to modify.
+If the set of shared information elements is large, it will cover a wide set of business requirements that parties may want to modify.

 What is the minimum meaningful invoice that everyone can agree on?
 Irrelevant of the industry he is working in.

-The international invoicing model enables the creation of invoices that can be exchanged in an interoperable way across the world.
+Besides the set of shared information elements, the PEPPOL international invoice model shall identify a set of generalized information elements that can be aligned across different domains or jurisdictions.

 Layers

-The Peppol International model is a layered model with two main layer and and external one.
+The Peppol International model is a layered model with two main layers and an external one.